ujwal1441/cafe_responce_page/README.md

 # Café Dhanu ☕

-A responsive café website built with HTML, CSS, and JavaScript.
+A responsive café website built with HTML.
 Features a modern layout, mobile-friendly navigation, and sections for menu, gallery, about, and contact.

 ---